Understanding the Response to the COVID-19 Pandemic

 100% Online, Synchronized Course

-This is a one-week course that requires full day participation for five days.
+This is a one-week course that requires full day participation from 9:00am-4:30pm for all five days

 - Morning session: Instructors will present problem relating to COVID-19